datatogether/website/content/posts/11_private_data_policies.md

 What you’re doing, **integrating into different communities to ask these questions,** is a source of hope for me.
 That's what I want Data Together to be too, for people, a space to really think about this stuff.

 **GREG**: I feel like we need grief counseling for technologists. **More people need to go through the process of mourning for the internet that we grew up believing in, and for the notions that inspired us to do this work.** We have to grieve.
 We have to let it go, and see what comes up through that process.
 What are we left with?

+---

+*Data Together is a community of people imagining a better future for data.
+We engage in a monthly [Reading Group](https://github.com/datatogether/reading_datatogether) on themes relevant to information and ethics.
+Participants’ backgrounds range decentralized web protocols, data archiving, ethical frameworks, and citizen science.*

+*This reading group is something your own collective can do too!
+We encourage you to draw on [our notes for this month's topic](https://github.com/datatogether/reading_datatogether/blob/main/notes/semester_03_2020/5-privacy-2020-09-22.md).
+Our notes list readings, call out themes, and suggest discussion questions.*

+*This blog post is derived from our conversation, but is not a replica of it; we rearrange and paraphrase throughout.
+You can view the recorded call [here](https://youtu.be/Qiw-WKBQ8A4).*